milobravman/milobravman.github.io/pages/projects.markdown

 #### Agency Assistant
-Lets users set a timer on a spesfic page.
+Lets users set a timer on a specific page.
 It will play a success noise if they stay for the time the set, and a failure noise if they leave before then see it in the [chrome extention store](https://chromewebstore.google.com/detail/agency-assistant/pbcoffnbffloddpmembnpojpngdpgcbo?hl=en&authuser=0) or on [github](https://github.com/milobravman/Focus-timer/tree/main/Old/agencyAssistant1.2).

 ### Older Projects